-- Completion of Honors Chemistry or 90% in Chemistry CPX AND - 85% in Honors Algebra II or 90% in Algebra II CPX
+- 80% in Honors Chemistry or 90% in Chemistry CPX • AND - 85% in Honors Algebra II or 90% in Algebra II CPX •

-★ PHYSICS - CPX 11/12 1
+★ PHYSICS - CPX

 This is a fundamental course designed for the college prep student.
 Emphasis is on a thorough introduction to the core topics for first year physics using algebra.
 These topics include Newtonian mechanics, work, energy, power, wave motion, sound, light, optics, electricity, magnetism, circuits, and modern physics.
 Critical thinking, problem solving, and mathematical skills necessary for college physics will be developed.